akka/akka/akka-docs/src/main/paradox/persistence.md

 ## Testing with LevelDB journal

-The LevelDB journal is deprecated and it is not advised to build new applications with it.
+The LevelDB journal is deprecated and will be removed from a future Akka version, it is not advised to build new applications with it.
+For testing the built in "inmem" journal or the actual journal that will be used in production of the application is recommended.
+See @ref[Persistence Plugins](persistence-plugins.md) for some journal implementation choices.
-As a replacement we recommend using [Akka Persistence JDBC](https://doc.akka.io/docs/akka-persistence-jdbc/current/index.html).

 When running tests with LevelDB default settings in `sbt`, make sure to set `fork := true` in your sbt project.
 Otherwise, you'll see an `UnsatisfiedLinkError`.
 Alternatively, you can switch to a LevelDB Java port by setting